 The fortunes of the Prague Jewish Quarter rose and fell depending on the King, Queen or Emperor of the day (Ferdinand I and Maria Theresa persecuted them, Josef II and Rudolf II supported them).
 In 1580 the community had been recognised and given permission to build their own “Jewish Town Hall” (unusual as they did not have “Town” status).
-In 1848 a following a rebellion against the Imperial forces in Prague, the Emperor Ferdinand V abdicated meaning that his nephew became Emperor Franz Josef I. It was he who then declared that the Jewish Ghetto was now to be known as Josefov, the fifth district of Prague after King Josef II (Castle, Lesser Town, Old Town and New Town were the other four districts).
+In 1848 a following a rebellion against the Imperial forces in Prague, the Emperor Ferdinand V abdicated meaning that his nephew became Emperor Franz Josef I. It was he who then declared that the Jewish Ghetto was now to be known as Josefov, the fifth district of Prague (Castle, Lesser Town, Old Town and New Town were the other four districts).
 It was a double-edged sword.
 On the one hand district status meant more money, more importance but it also meant freedom of movement.
 For the first time since 1439 Jewish people could live outside of the district.
 Many moved away so the area largely fell into disrepair.

 A discussion on a proposed “Sanitation Law” in 1881 would finally grow into a redevelopment plan signed into law in 1893 and would spell the end of the recognisable Prague Jewish Quarter.
 This city redevelopment initiative would eventually destroy every building in Josefov with the exception of the Old Jewish Cemetery (including the Pinkas Synagogue, Ceremonial Hall and Klausen Synagogue), the Old New Synagogue, the Jewish Town Hall (includes the High Synagogue) and the Spanish Synagogue.
 The only place where you can actually see what the old Prague Jewish Quarter used to look like is Langweils Model which shows it between 1826 and 1834.

 Present Day Prague Jewish Quarter